opendatasoft/slate/source/includes/_permissions.md

 ## Available permissions

-There are three kinds of permissions:
+There are 3 kinds of permissions:

 - domain level permissions, that grant rights to a user, group or API key on the whole domain,
 - dataset level permissions, that grant rights to a user, group or API key on a specific dataset,